omegaml/omegaml/docs/source/guide/intro/install.rst

 .. contents::

-Starting omega|ml locally
+Starting omega-ml locally
 -------------------------

-For a single-node installation, start the omega|ml platform as follows:
+For a single-node installation, start the omega-ml platform as follows:

 .. code::